product analytics

 Your conversion rate is the number of customers or users that completed your desired goal after signing up.

-By tracking these key metrics, you can assess how well your user onboarding process is working, and find ways to optimize it.
+By tracking these key metrics, you can assess how well your user onboarding process is working and find ways to optimize it.
+Additionally, implementing measures such as protecting company data after an employee leaves ensures that sensitive information is safeguarded, contributing to a more secure and efficient operational environment.
 By improving your users’ experience, you can increase retention and conversion rates, and drive more sales.

 Growth Metrics